The One Percent Rule

 Here is how to evaluate the results of your 1% Rule calculation:

-If a lease looks good using the 1% Rule, you can then analyze the full details using a proper lease calculator.
-It's also a great way to compare dfferent lease deals.
+If a lease looks good using the One Percent Rule, you can then analyze the full details using our Lease Calculator.
+Using this technique is a great way to compare dfferent car lease deals.